fedosejev/react.tips/data/function-parameters-in-javascript/content.md

 Right now `transformData` function expects three parameters in a certain order and if you make a mistake in your order, you will create a bug.

-And what if one of the parameters are optional?
+And what if one of the parameters is optional?
 The users of your function might start writing code like this:

 <figure class="figure">
 <pre>